matthiasweiss/laravel-aws-terraform/README.md

 ## Docs

 The [Dockerfile](Dockerfile) makes use of [FrankenPHP](https://frankenphp.dev) and installs all of the required PHP extensions, [git](https://git-scm.com) and [npm](https://www.npmjs.com).
 It then installs the [composer](https://getcomposer.org) and npm dependencies.
-When the container is started the [./scripts/docker-entrypoint.sh](./scripts/docker-entrypoint.sh) script is called, which sets up caching, migrates the database and starts the server.
+When the container is started the database is migrated before the server is started.

 The following environment variables have to be set when running `terraform plan/apply`: